Cliff College cookies policy

 Tuition fees

-The programme is designed to be completed over two years, with each unit designed to be completed over 12 weeks.
+The programme is designed to be completed over two years, with each unit designed to be completed over 15 weeks (ten weeks of teaching sessions plus five weeks to prepare and submit the corresponding assessment).

 The Foundations for Mission and Ministry is suitable for those in any church denomination and is approved as a key element of training for the Local Lay Pastor scheme in the Methodist Church in Britain and for ordination training in the Methodist Church in Ireland.